Piper Cooks

 If you love the combination of orange and chocolate then I think you'll love these chocolate florentine cookies.
 I began making them five or six years ago when my brother-in-law described a cookie he used to get at a bakery in Victoria BC.

-I spent some time searching and then playing around with recipes.
-Usually, when I make this cookie, I melt the chocolate and then sandwich the cookies together.
+Usually, when I make these Chocolate Florentine cookies, I melt the chocolate and then sandwich the cookies together.
 This year for our Christmas baking I drizzled chocolate on the individual cookies.
 They are good both ways so you can make it whichever way you want.

 dry and wet ingredients to make florentine cookies

-I use both slivered almonds, which I chop, and some almond flour.
-A lot of recipes use all purpose flour but I prefer leaving it out and using almond flour.
-I think it makes the cookies a little softer and chewier.
+• the almonds: I use both almond flour and slivered almonds.
+I chop the slivered almonds so that they are much smaller.
+I've read a lot of recipes that include all-purpose flour but I prefer to leave it out and use just almond flour.
+I think it makes the cookies a little softer and chewier - which I prefer.

-You'll also need sugar, heavy whipping cream, and unsalted butter.
+• for the rest: You'll also need sugar, heavy whipping cream, and unsalted butter.
 Some recipes use light corn syrup, but I don't.
-You'll also need the zest of one orange and then your choice of chocolate to melt.
-I also add a half teaspoon vanilla extract.

 • Chocolate: I use dark chocolate because I just always use it, it's my favorite.
 I love orange and dark chocolate together.
 You can use semi-sweet chocolate chips if you prefer.